LensPlaysGames/Corth/README.md

 - `-com` or `--compile`
   - Specifies that Corth needs to generate assembly, assemble it into machine code, then link it into an executable.
 - `-a` or `--assembler-path`
   - This does what it sounds like, and allows the user to specify the path to the assembler `.exe` file to run.
+Set this to the exact path of `nasm.exe` on your machine, including file name and extension.
+If you downloaded it at the default location, Corth's defaults should work as well, so ideally you won't need to specify this argument.
-- `l` or `--linker-path`
+- `-l` or `--linker-path`
   - Specify the path to the linker `.exe` file to run.
+This will be the path to `golink.exe` including file name and extension.
+Again, if you downloaded at the default locations, everything should work fine without specifying any extra arguments.
+- `-gen` or `--generate`
+  - Tell Corth to not use any command line tools to assemble or link anything; simply generate the output assembly file for the given platform and program.
+Useful if you would like to use a completely different assembling and linking ecosystem.

 Basic example: \
+`Corth.exe -com test.corth`

+or, if Corth is giving errors about not finding assembler/linker: \
 `Corth.exe -com -a /Path/To/NASM/nasm.exe -l /Path/To/GoLink/golink.exe test.corth`

 By default, the assembler and linker options are setup for Windows, using NASM and GoLink. \